Program Development Frequently Asked Questions

 - Will significant additional library/learning resources be needed?

 How do I create a new program at WKU?
 New programs require internal and external review.
 First, departments must submit a Notification of Intent through CPE.
 To learn more about this process, visit the Program Development page.
-After the notification of intent is approved, the program can begin through the WKU curricular process.
-While the program is advancing through the WKU process, the department should work on completing the necessary pre-proposal and full proposal required for CPE approval.
+After the notification of intent is approved, the program can begin through the WKU curricular process and the CPE proposal should be completed.
 New programs must be approved by the WKU Board of Regents and CPE before it can be offered or advertised at WKU.
 Some new programs may require a SACSCOC prospectus.
 Inquiries about WKU curricular or CPE processes should be directed to Dr. Rheanna Plemons.
 Inquires about SACSCOC should be directed to Dr. Rob Hale.

 How do I get help with creating a budget for my new program?
 Download the budget spreadsheet located on the CPE Approval Process page.
 The budget spreadsheet is part of the information submittd to CPE.
 Consult your college budget manager to complete this information.

 How do I get help with assessment?
-The CPE Pre-Proposal and Full Proposal requires an assessment plan.
+The CPE Proposal requires an assessment plan.
 Refer to the Assessment Information provided on this website.
 Other questions may be directed to Dr. Molly Kerby in the Office of the Provost.
-Please note that although certificates do not require a Pre-Proposal or Full Proposal through CPE, SACSCOC requires an assessment plan for them.
+Please note that although certificates do not require a Proposal through CPE, SACSCOC requires an assessment plan for them.